flano-yuki/draft-yuki-ntp-dns-record/draft-yuki-ntp-dns-record.md

 ntp-version-value = version *( "," version )
 ~~~

-The wire-format consists of one or more version identifiers, each encodedas a length-prefixed byte sequence.
-These length–value pairs areconcatenated to form the SvcParamValue.
+The wire-format consists of one or more version identifiers, each encoded as a length-prefixed byte sequence.
+These length–value pairs are concatenated to form the SvcParamValue.

 ## nts SvcParams
 ( Is it useful to define nts SvcParams to indicate NTS support? )